 The time was 6:00PM, other four fellows already crossed the rocky terrain and reached a sand area.

 Raffi and Elango joined the group and informed about the rescue plan.
 As the sun went off at 5:00PM, it was dark completely.
 We were signaling with torch to all the boats/ferry that were visible at far distance.
 Raffi and Sunil collected some shells on the shore.
 Maruthu was listening to the music in the i-pod.
 Elango and Rajendiran sir were quitely sitting on the sand.
 We got doubt on the boat fellow whether he will turn up now or in the morning.
-We called him many times, checked the status.
-Some mobile network signal went stronger, some mobile network signal went low. managed to call him through multiple phones to keep a track that he is coming.
-In the meanwhile, we were signaling to all the boats that were visible, even at a far distance.
+We call

 After a long wait, boat/dongi came to rescue us at 8:00PM.
 Tide was high, he could not get the boat closer to the shore.
 One fellow came out of the boat, anchored the boat.
 There were three more fellows on the dongi.
 Water was at the chest level near the boat.
 We had to walk in the water and get onto the dongi in the high tide.
 Rajendiran sir went first, gave his bag to the boat fellow, and jumped in.
 His shoes fell off.
 Raffi picked up the shoes from water and dropped inside the dongi.
 Raffi didn't realize that his bag is still on his back.
 It already had 4 or 5 litres of water, fetched from the stream and it got wet to add more weight.
 As the high tide was moving the dongi too much, water level was also quite high, with the weight on the back, Raffi struggled to get onto the dongi.
 Boat fellow scolded him left and right.
 Sunil managed to get in.
 Raffi finally realized the bag weight and gave the bag to the boat fellow and jumped on to the boat while Maruthu was getting into dongi, as it went down while Maruthu was climbing.
 Elango saw all this drama, planned well, gave the bag first to the boat fellow, and followed Maruthu's trick and got in very easily.